 Site management controls projects from work preparation through to acceptance.
 In deconstruction, in concrete demolition and special deconstruction, and in building gutting, it is the link between planning, execution, and occupational safety.
-It selects methods, coordinates equipment such as concrete pulverizers or hydraulic rock and concrete splitters, ensures the gentle handling of the existing structure, and keeps an eye on schedule, cost, quality, and environmental requirement (construction).
-Especially in sensitive applications—from inner-city special deconstruction to rock excavation in tunnel construction—site management decides on the appropriate, low-emission, and efficient methodology.
+It selects methods, coordinates equipment such as concrete pulverizers or hydraulic rock and concrete splitters, ensures the gentle handling of the existing structure, and keeps an eye on schedule, cost, quality, and environmental requirements (construction).
+Especially in sensitive applications-from inner-city special deconstruction to rock excavation in tunnel construction-site management decides on the appropriate, low-emission, and efficient methodology.
+It also aligns permits, stakeholder communication, and monitoring concepts so that execution remains compliant, predictable, and verifiable.

 Tasks of site management in deconstruction and concrete demolition